De Montfort Hall

 De Montfort Hall is the largest music and performance venue in Leicester, England.
-It is situated adjacent to Victoria Park and is named after the "Father of Parliament", Simon de Montfort, Earl of Leicester.
+It is situated adjacent to Victoria Park and is named after the Father of Parliament, Simon de Montfort, the 6th Earl of Leicester.

 History

 The hall was built by the Corporation of Leicester in 1912 and 1913, and was opened to the public on 21 July 1913, at a cost of £21,000.
 The architect was Shirley Harrison (1876–1961), who also designed the Usher Hall in Edinburgh.
 He was the son of Stockdale Harrison, architect of Vaughan College.

 Its indoor auditorium seating capacity is approximately 2000, and the hall contains a pipe organ believed to be the only surviving example of a large concert organ by Leicester organ builders Stephen Taylor & Son Ltd. The organ was installed in 1914.
 The pipe organ is a particularly fine example and comprises 6000 pipes, attracting many distinguished organists to play recitals.
 In 2014 the pipe organ was estimated to be worth over five million GBP.

 The hall features in Richard Attenborough's film Grey Owl (1999), in a reenactment of Attenborough and his brother David's boyhood attendance at a wildlife lecture.